SolarNetworkFoundation/solarnetwork.net/content/platform-pricing.md

 {{</section/content>}}

-{{<section/content class="sn-light" title="Subscription pricing" buttons="explorer">}}
+{{<section/content class="sn-light" title="Usage pricing" buttons="explorer">}}

-Once you sign up for a SolarNetwork subscription, you will be billed _monthly_ based on your usage across all nodes in your account in several categories of use.
+Once you sign up for a SolarNetwork subscription, you will be billed _monthly_ based on your platform usage across all nodes in your account in several categories of use.
 The **core** usage categories are:

  1. **Properties Posted** — the total number of properties uploaded to SolarNetwork across all datum for all sources for all nodes in your account.